+2017 Florida A cyber-attack on a server used to administer Florida Standard Assessments prevented students from testing.
+It also made clear that the student and employee information may not be safe.
 2017 Global Several ransomware attacks, called WannaCry and Petya, affected companies and organizations globally.
 The malware spread very quickly and encrypted files and demanded the user pay \$300 in Bitcoins to unlock the files.